absolute-rat/anodyne/README.md

-# Scytale-ASM Bridge for Havoc
+# Anodyne/Scytale-ASM Bridge for Havoc

 A stealthy, modular (C2) extension for the Havoc Framework.
 This project implements a custom, low-signal communication channel using custom Scytale encoding to bridge a raw Assembly implant with a Havoc Teamserver.